(da SA ti nib)

 Accelerated or blast phase: 140 mg once daily until disease progression or unacceptable toxicity.
 In clinical studies, a dose escalation to 180 mg once daily was allowed in patients not achieving hematologic or cytogenetic response at recommended initial dosage.

-Acute lymphoblastic lymphoma (ALL), Ph+: Adults: Oral: 140 mg once daily until disease progression or unacceptable toxicity.
+Acute lymphoblastic leukemia (ALL), Ph+: Oral: 140 mg once daily until disease progression or unacceptable toxicity.
 In clinical studies, a dose escalation to 180 mg once daily was allowed in patients not achieving hematologic or cytogenetic response at recommended initial dosage.

 Missed doses: If a dose is missed, take the next regularly scheduled dose; 2 doses should not be taken at the same time.